ShenCiao/Ciallo/README.md

 ## Introduction

+Ciallo is the first 2D paint program whose brush engine is fully GPU-powered.
+It demonstrates a very promising technical paradigm for upgrading core functionalities in paint software.

 The name "Ciallo" is the combination of the Italian "Ciao" and English "Hello", which comes from the video game *Sabbat of the Witch* developed by *Yuzusoft*.